standard-for-public-code/community-implementation-guide-standard/criteria/code-in-the-open.md

 <!-- Check if some countries already have repository guidelines or provide hosted services for public orgs and list them here too -->

-### Contributors MUST NOT upload sensitive information regarding users, their organization or third parties to the repository.
+### The codebase MUST NOT contain sensitive information regarding users, their organization or third parties.

 ### Any source code not currently in use (such as new versions, proposals or older versions) SHOULD be published.